vedransekara/vedransekara.github.io/_posts/2023-05-21-eurovision.md

 Maybe its time to rethink the voting at Eurovision?
 Maybe its time to remove the jury and go back to a fully democratic process (i.e. points are 100% awarded by the audience).
 In 1998-2000 Eurovision actually (experimented with this)[https://twitter.com/TAledavood/status/1658200092472426496], I'm not sure about the outcome of the experiment and why they reverted back to jury votes/points.

-# What causes differences and future studies
+## What causes these differences and future studies
 It is unclear what has caused the difference between audience and jury to grow.
 One explanation could be that the populations have changed, i.e. what regular people think is a 'good song' and what musicians is a good song could have diverged.
 Another explanation could be that the size differences between the populations could cause these fluctuations.